Herm Fuetsch

 Herman Joseph Fuetsch (July 6, 1918 - September 29, 2010) was an American professional basketball player.

 A 6'0" guard, Fuetsch was a member of the 1947–48 Baltimore Bullets team that won the 1948 Basketball Association of America championship.
 He averaged 2.6 points per game in his BAA career.

+Fuetsch was born to parents who immigrated from Austria.
+He attended San Francisco Polytechnic High School in San Francisco, California.
+Fuetsch served in the United States Army during World War II and was stationed at Selfridge Air National Guard Base.
+He was the first player from the San Francisco Bay Area to sign a professional basketball contract.